Blog Home

 Bottom tier: power users.
 Consider this tier the vast majority of developers.
 Power users have a smaller network than advocates and their participation in public discussions occur less often but they’re arguably the most important because they are influencers and decision-makers at a local level.
 This group is going to be the most likely to drive internal business decisions on whether or not to adopt/use a product.

-All three tiers spread brand awareness and trust in your solution.
+All three developer advocacy tiers spread brand awareness and trust in your solution.
 While not every developer using your solutions will be an influencer, that doesn’t mean they won’t play an important role.
 As a rule of thumb, marketers should explicitly aim to drive developers from user to advocate, regardless of the tier.
-This is something very often overlooked by most companies because adoption/sales is typically considered the endpoint for most.
+This is something very often overlooked by most companies, especially larger companies, because adoption/sales is typically considered the endpoint for most.

 Knowledgeable.
 Developers know firsthand and are more attuned to acute problems and experiences other developers face.
-Advocacy based on personal knowledge and insight goes a long way when it comes to connecting with peers and making genuine recommendations.
+Developer advocacy based on personal knowledge and insight goes a long way when it comes to connecting with peers and making genuine recommendations.

 Relatable.
 Within communities, developers know how to talk to each other and relate to one another’s problems and issues during development.
-Developers being able to directly speak to a specific use case or application from a firsthand perspective, generally outweighs more typical content presentation, such as a case study.
+Developers who are able to directly speak to a specific use case or application from a firsthand perspective, generally outweigh more typical content presentation, such as a case study.
 This level of ownership often helps to validate a company’s product or solution by supplementing self-recorded and self-described surround content.

 How to nurture and convert brand advocates.

-The biggest questions that many marketers face in the beginning are: Where do I find these developers?
+The biggest questions that many marketers face in the beginning developer advocacy programs are: Where do I find these developers?
 How do I connect with them?
 And what makes them flip a switch and become advocates for a brand?

-I’ve covered where to find developers in my Developer Marketing Channels 101 write-up.
+We’ve covered where to find developers in our Developer Marketing Channels 101 write-up.
 Developers care about the application of a product, but more importantly, they care about the application that solves their current and/or ongoing problems.
 By identifying common problems and setting up interactive content, companies can begin to lay the foundation for beneficial developer relationships.
-This will require that companies create helpful and direct documentation, tutorials, code samples, and the like.
+This will require that companies focus on educational material, like creating helpful and direct documentation, tutorials, code samples, and the like.

 Some ways companies can get developers to adopt and use products is by hosting: